Rugby league needs new format - Pearson

 "What The Hundred has done for cricket, its saturation of coverage and the gates and the excitement, we have to find a similar concept in rugby league, alongside the traditional format otherwise we're dead."

-Pearson, a former executive director of Leeds United and ex-chairman of Derby County, believes the game is facing it's biggest crisis in his 11-year involvement at Hull.
+Pearson, a former executive director of Leeds United and ex-chairman of Derby County, believes the game is facing its biggest crisis in his 11-year involvement at Hull.
 But private finance, and the expertise that comes with that, could ensure a bright future.

 "We need to find the right partner from a sports background," he added.

-"If you get private equity from the right sports background, who wants to say pump in, say, £90m to £100m for 30% of Super League, lets get that money in.
+"If you get private equity from the right sports background, who wants to say pump in, say, £90m to £100m for 30% of Super League, let's get that money in.

 "Every sport is taking money from private equity.
 CVC has pumped in hundreds and hundreds of millions into rugby union.
 We've not taken a penny yet in Rugby League.
 So, we just need to find the right partner.